roeiyosef/Deep-Learning-Image-to-GPS-Project/README.md

     Directly predicts the precise $(x, y)$ coordinates using **MSE Loss**.
 This head focuses on minimizing the meter-level distance error.

 *   ** Classification Head (Global Context):**
     Classifies the image into one of **300 "Smart Zones"** (generated via K-Means clustering).
-This provides a coarse location estimate and prevents "mean location collapse" by enforcing commitment to a specific neighborhood [1].
+This provides a global context.

-*   ** Embedding Head (Metric Learning):**
+*   ** Embedding Head: **
-    Projects the image into a metric space optimized via **Triplet Loss** with **Hard Negative Mining**.
-This head learns to distinguish between visually similar but geographically distant locations (solving the "Visual Aliasing" problem) [2, 3].
+    Extracts compact embeddings that serve as input for the **Triplet Loss**.
+We use **Hard Negative Mining** on these embeddings to separate confusing scenes that look alike but are far apart.
 ---

 ## 📥 Data & Model Setup (Crucial Step)